 C23.0 Policy on Consensual Romantic or Sexual Relationships

-Non-consensual sexual contact or relationships are always prohibited by RIT and may be in violation of applicable law.
-Such contact is addressed in other University policies.
-(See, RIT’s Policy Prohibiting Discrimination and Harassment (Policy C6.0); Student Gender-Based Sexual Misconduct Policy – Title IX (Policy D19.0).)
+- “Consensual Romantic or Sexual Relationship” means any consensual interaction between two individuals that is romantic or sexual in nature, and may include incidents or occurrences in the form of electronic, physical or verbal conduct.
+Non-consensual sexual conduct is always prohibited by the university and may be in violation of applicable law.
+Such conduct is addressed in other university policies.
+(See RIT’s Policy Prohibiting Discrimination and Harassment (C6.0); Student Gender-Based Sexual Misconduct Policy – Title IX (D19.0).)

-C. “Faculty” means all categories and ranks outlined in RIT’s Policies on Faculty Rank and Promotion (E6.0).
+- “Faculty” means all categories and ranks outlined in RIT’s Policies on Faculty Rank and Promotion (E6.0).

 Consensual Romantic or Sexual Relationships Involving Undergraduate Students

 The university prohibits Consensual Romantic or Sexual Relationships between Employees and Undergraduate Students.
 For the purposes of this policy, it is irrelevant whether the Employee is a Supervisor or exercises Academic Responsibilities with respect to the Student.

 Consensual Romantic or Sexual Relationships Involving Graduate Students

 The university prohibits Consensual Romantic or Sexual Relationships between a Graduate Student and the Student’s Supervisor or any Employee with Academic Responsibilities over the Student.

 Consensual Romantic or Sexual Relationships between Employees

 The university prohibits any Supervisor from having, pursuing, or maintaining a Consensual Romantic or Sexual Relationship with any Employee who reports to the Supervisor.